 Most Common Cannabis Pests and Solutions

 Nasty and unwanted bugs and pests just love to make their home in pot plants and on plants themselves.
-The number of pests your outdoor or indoor marijuana grow will encounter is sure to exceed one.
+The number of pests your outdoor or indoor marijuana grower will encounter is sure to exceed one.
 Thus, successful cannabis cultivation requires diligent attention and proper care.

 As fellow growers, we understand how important it is to maintain your crop.
-You really don’t want to give your all, love and attention to your grow only to cry your eyes out at the end of a cycle.
+You really don’t want to give your all, love, and attention to your grow only to cry your eyes out at the end of a cycle.
 To protect your precious cannabis plants from pests that will ruin your prized harvest, keep your eyes peeled for the following most common cannabis pests.

 Suss-out Spider Mites